Navigating The Car Accident Insurance Claims Process

 Track Your Claim and Stay in Contact

-Follow up with your insurance company to check the claim status.
+Follow up with your insurer to check the claim status.
 Write down the names of every adjuster or representative you speak with.
 Keep copies of all messages, letters, and payment summaries.
-Good records can protect you if problems come up during the auto insurance claim process.
+Good records can protect you if problems come up during the car claim process.

 Handling Insurance Adjusters & Damage Evaluations

-After filing your car accident insurance claim, you will work with an insurance adjuster who will inspect your vehicle and review your losses.
-Knowing how to manage this part of the claims process helps you avoid costly mistakes.
+After filing your car accident insurance claim, you will work with an adjuster who will inspect your vehicle and review your losses.
+Knowing how to manage this part of the claims process, with assistance from a lawyer, helps you avoid costly mistakes.

 Understand the Role of the Insurance Adjuster